BiodiversityDataScienceCorp/2023_Group_3/README.md

 2. Hailey- Ailuropoda melanoleuca- Panda Bears
 Panda Bears try to keep their mountain forests healthy by spreading seeds in their droppings, which helps vegetation to thrive.
-Panda Bear can camouflauge. /
-Panda Bears try to keep their mountain forests healthy by spreading seeds in their droppings, which helps vegetation to thrive.
 Panda Bear can camouflauge. / /